 Hapopha, from poph, high pitch, alder

-Here the placename is associated with a harvestable resource, Alderwood with high pitch content.
+Here the placename may be associated with a harvestable resource, Alderwood with high pitch content.

 Hapupha- Hungry Hill